nebulastream/nebulastream/src/REST/README.md

 ### Getting All Logical Stream

-To get all queries registered at NebulaStream.
+To get all Logical streams registered at NebulaStream.

 **API**: /streamCatalog/allLogicalStream\
 **Verb**: GET\